How much do I need to retire

 Experts say you should plan to save at least 10% of your income, although today 15% is probably a better number, especially if you’re over the age of 40.
 Remember, the earlier you start, the bigger your nest egg gets.

-Retirement is just one part of building a solid financial blueprint.
-Your financial plan needs to go beyond “how much do I need to retire?” — figure out what you’ll need well in advance and you can anticipate, not react, to what life throws your way.
-Learn more about creating a financial blueprint that will guide you beyond financial independence to financial freedom.
+Planning for retirement is just one part of building a solid financial blueprint.
+Your financial plan needs to go beyond “how much do I need to retire?” – figure out what you’ll need well in advance and you can anticipate, not react, to what life throws your way.
+Learn more about creating a financial blueprint that will guide you beyond financial independence toward true financial freedom.

 Ready for even more financial freedom?

-Get all the details in Tony Robbins’ Unshakeable: Your Financial Freedom Playbook, the bestseller that covers how to diversify your assets, make smart investing decisions and master your personal finances today.day.
+Get all the details in Tony Robbins’ Unshakeable: Your Financial Freedom Playbook, the bestseller that covers how to diversify your assets, make smart investing decisions and master your personal finances today.

 Legal Disclosure: Tony Robbins is the Chief of Investor Psychology at Creative Planning, Inc., an SEC Registered Investment Advisor (RIA) with wealth managers serving all 50 states.
 Mr. Robbins receives compensation for serving in this capacity based on increased business derived by Creative Planning from his services.
 Accordingly, Mr. Robbins has a financial incentive to refer investors to Creative Planning.